 Meetings: 3-4 December 2018, Tbilisi

 27-28 May 2019, Limassol

 16-17 January 2020, Ghent

-Events: PLA on the European Approach to the accreditation of joint programmes,

-Limassol, 29 May 2019
+Events: PLA on the European Approach to the accreditation of joint programmes, Limassol, 29 May 2019

 Thematic session on stakeholder engagement, Ghent, 17 January 2020

 The group consists of 37 member countries and 8 stakeholder organisations.
-The representatives of the countries are a mixture of persons working in QA agencies and ministries.
+The representatives of the countries are a mix of persons working in QA agencies and ministries.

-The first meeting took place in Tbilisi, Georgia, on 3 - 4 December 2018 and was the kick-off of the Thematic Peer Group, with 17 countries and 6 organisations present.
-During this meeting the countries started to work on their countries' contribution to the TPG Action Plan and started to look for cooperation with other Thematic Peer Group members on the specific needs of their country.
-In February 2019 the Thematic Peer Group Action Plan, with input from all member countries, was sent to the BICG and published on the website.
+The first meeting took place in Tbilisi, Georgia, on 3 - 4 December 2018 and was the kick-off of the peer group, with 17 countries and 6 organisations present.
+During this meeting the countries started to work on their country action plan and started to look for cooperation with other peer group members on the specific needs of their country.
+In February 2019 the peer group action plan, with input from all member countries, was sent to the BICG and published on the website.

-During the second meeting in Cyprus on 27 - 28 May 2019, the countries elaborated on their contributions to the Action Plan and worked closely together on the 6 subtopics of the peer group.
+During the second meeting in Cyprus on 27 - 28 May 2019, the countries elaborated on their country action plans and worked closely together on the 6 subtopics of the peer group.
 54 persons from 26 countries and 7 organisations were present.
 On 29 May 2019 a Peer Learning Activity was organized on the topic 'European Approach to the QA of Joint Programmes'.

-The third meeting was held in Ghent, Belgium, on 16 - 17 January 2020, with as its main focus sharing the outcomes so far of the work of the Thematic Peer Group.
+The third meeting was held in Ghent, Belgium, on 16 - 17 January 2020, with as its main focus sharing the outcomes so far of the work of the peer group.
 A separate thematic session on the involvement of stakeholders was part of the third meeting (51 participants of 26 countries, 7 international organizations and 2 external experts).
-The Thematic Peer Group also discussed the further needs for future cooperation using the peer support structure.
+The peer group also discussed the further needs for future cooperation using the peer support structure.